bajumar/Azure-Monitor-Logs/Query Library/Azure Site Recovery/LineChart - Trend of Churn-Upload Delta.md

 + Positive values indicate that the local disk is writing more data than the Site Recovery Agent is able to transmit to the Recovery Vault.

-+ Negative values indicate that the Site Recovery Agent is "catching-up" as it transmits more data than is being written to the local disk.
++ Negative values indicate that the Site Recovery Agent is able to upload more data than is being written to the local disk, thus allowing the replication process to "catch-up" with the Churn data volume.

 The occasional positive spike in the Delta should not be cause for alarm, but a sustained or increasing positive value could be caused by one or more of the following issues: